 Outside the Classroom

-Stoke College is blessed with a beautiful parkland campus and plenty of space, not just for outdoor team sports (rugby, soccer, cricket, hockey) but for walking and talking with friends, for fishing and boating in the summer and, in Pre-Prep and Prep, for Forest School.
-Forest School begins as outdoor lessons for learning from play and, as children grow older, develops into an appetite for ecology, adventure and the natural world.
-We are developing a new programme of experiential learning, from field lessons and adventure activities to, from Year 11 up, taster days in careers.
+Stoke College is blessed with a beautiful parkland campus and plenty of space, not just for outdoor team sports (rugby, football, cricket, hockey) but for walking and talking with friends, for fishing and boating in the summer.
+We are building a new outdoor classroom to ensure that all our students are able to spend time outdoors.
+We are developing a new programme of outdoor experiential learning introducing themes around ecology and nature.

-Our largest building is the Gym, where basketball and badminton feature prominently.
-Our athletes in the Senior School do circuit training at lunch time in addition to Games twice weekly, and we are immensely proud of the batch of cross country runners we have right now.
+Our largest building is the Gym, where basketball and badminton feature prominently Our athletes in the Senior School do circuit training at lunch time, in our new Weights Room, in addition to Games twice weekly and we are immensely proud of the batch of cross country runners we have right now.

 But our extra-curricular programme is about much more than sport: we use both an extended lunch time and after school activities (4.00-5.00pm) to ensure that there is always a lot to do.
 Midday and after school clubs abound.
 Most, like Chess and Debating, are provided and overseen by our teachers and senior pupils, but others, like Fencing and Judo, are supplied by external contractors whose services are a small extra on the termly bill.